AlephAlpha/Nekomata/doc/Builtins.md

 If the input is a single char, it is converted to a number according to Nekomata's code page, and then treated as a singleton list.

+### `sumEach` (`Ŝ`, `1 -> 1`)

+Take the sum of each list in a list of lists of numbers.

+The addition is automatically vectorized with padding zeros.

+If some of the elements are chars, they are converted to numbers according to Nekomata's code page.

 ### `charToInt` (`e`, `1 -> 1`)

 Convert a char to an integer according to Nekomata's code page.

+If the input is already an integer, it is left unchanged.

 This function is automatically vectorized.